deepjavalibrary/djl/extensions/timeseries/M5DEMO.md

 [M5 Forecasting competition]([M5 Forecasting - Accuracy | Kaggle](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview/description)) goal is to forecast future sales at Walmart based on hierarchical sales in the states of California, Texas, and Wisconsin.
 It provides information on daily sales, product attributes, prices, and calendars.

-> Notes: Taking into account the model training performance, we sum the sales every 7 days,  coarse-grained the data, so that the model can better learn the time series information. **If you want to run this demo, you need to do some preprocessing on the raw data. (coarse-grained the d_i to w_i)**
+> Notes: Taking into account the model training performance, we sum the sales every 7 days,  coarse-grained the data, so that the model can better learn the time series information. **After downloading the dataset from [M5 Forecasting competition]([M5 Forecasting - Accuracy | Kaggle](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview/description)), you can use our [script](https://gist.github.com/Carkham/a5162c9298bc51fec648a458a3437008) to get coarse-grained data.
+This script will create "weekly_xxx.csv" files representing weekly data in the dataset directory you specify.**

 ## DeepAR model